mongodb/mongo-cxx-driver/etc/releasing.md

 If there are test failures, ensure they are at least expected or not introduced by changes in the new release.

+## Check Coverity

+Ensure there are no new, unexpected, or high severity issues on Coverity.

 ## Check fixVersions in Jira

 Ensure that all tickets under the